-Issue number Status Date Revision Details 1 S2 22 nd February 2018 Issue as draft fo Issue as draft for client approval 2 S2 28 th February 2018 Issue as draft for client approval
+Issue number Status itatus Date Revision Details 1 S2 22 nd February 2018 Issue as draft for client approval Issue as draft for client approval 2 S2 28 th February 2018 Issue as draft for client approval

 Hydrock has prepared this report in accordance with the instructions of the above named Client for their sole and specific use.
 Any third parties who may use the information contained herein do so at their own risk.